ylf951/CourseProjects/Tomasulo-Algorithm-Visualization/README.md

 3. Notice
   - In this project, there are only six types of instruction (LD, SD, ADD, DIV, MUL, DIV).
   - Execution time of six types of instructions
-    LD, SD, ADD, DIV -- 2 clocks, MUL -- 10 clocks, DIV -- 40 clocks
-    You can change the execution time of these six instructions in Util.java.
+    LD, SD, ADD, DIV -- 2 clocks, MUL -- 10 clocks, DIV -- 40 clocks (You can change the execution time of these six instructions in ```Util.java```)
-4. Example
+4. Demo
 ![](https://raw.githubusercontent.com/ylf951/CourseProjects/master/Tomasulo-Algorithm-Visualization/screenshots/Processing.gif)